jtippett/jjfs/docs/user-guide.md

 ### Q: Does this work over a network?

-**A:** No. jjfs is for local mounts only.
+**A:** No. jjfs creates local mounts only.
 For network sync:
 1. Use jjfs locally on each machine
 2. Configure git remotes
-3. Daemon syncs via git push/pull
+3. Daemon syncs via git push and pull

 ### Q: What if the daemon crashes while I'm editing?

-**A:** Your files are safe in the workspace.
-When daemon restarts:
+**A:** Your files remain safe in the workspace.
+When the daemon restarts:
 1. Uncommitted changes remain in the workspace
-2. Next file change triggers a commit
+2. The next file change triggers a commit
 3. Sync resumes normally

-No data is lost.
+jjfs loses no data.

 ## Getting Help

-- **Issues/Bugs**: Open an issue on GitHub
+- **Issues or Bugs**: Open an issue on GitHub
 - **Questions**: Check this guide and FAQ first
-- **Logs**: Always include logs from `~/.jjfs/sync.log` when reporting issues
+- **Logs**: Always include logs from `~/.jjfs/sync.log` when you report issues

 ## Best Practices